chuangcaleb/wtsa/_poosts/Film Reviews/Disney's Raya – Cultural Review.md

 	- The gang realizes what she's going to do, and are indignant.
 They sail down to Heart.
 - Raya excitedly first revives her father so he can witness the restoration of the entire tribe.
 Chief Benja comes back to life.
 They reunite, happy happy, but Benja notes that Raya only has four pieces and realizes Raya's plan.
 - Benja confesses ~~his war crimes~~ and reveals Heart's dark history of water stealing.
 Raya is disgusted, and feels personally betrayed by her father after victimizing Heart before the other tribes.
 But it's noted that Raya is guilty of the sin that runs in the family: she, too, had betrayed her gang by taking the gem pieces for her own tribe.
-- Benja regrets and wants to set things right by treatying with Fang as the original chief of Heart, while Raya is sunk too deep into cynicism.
+- Benja regrets his decisions thus far, and wants to set things right by making a treaty with Fang as the original chief of Heart—then all the Gems can be obtained.
+- Meanwhile, Raya is sunk too deep into cynicism.
 She scoffs, "Ha!
 Dad, if you can get a Fang to unite together with the other tribes, then we talk.
 But if my own tribe, my own father, has always been this deceptive and selfish, then the world might as well be—I might as well be.
 At least I'll save my tribe in the process."
 - So they fight it out on the bridge.
-It's a callback, the gem (pieces) in the center, and Benja preventing Raya from passing him to get it.
+It's a callback, the Gem (pieces) in the center, and Benja preventing Raya from passing him to get it.
 Benja notes that in his time as chief, Raya was the only one he had to fight in protecting the Gem.
 It's a tragic fight.
 - The gang arrives (without Sisu, we'll get to that later, but she's too powerful to be here now).
 They notes Benja is alive, and Benja recognizes Tong as Spine's chief.
 The gang knows what Raya is trying to do, and it becomes a everyone-for-themselves swordfight.
 	- All of them are expert combatants, except for Little Noi (and the monkeys), who sneakily steals a gem piece, only for someone else to snatch it back and forth.
 Benja definitely dominates here in a group setting, and is more careful.
-And of course, Boun doesn't fight, so maybe Tail's gem piece is mainly being kept by Benja.
+And of course, Boun doesn't fight, so maybe Tail's gem piece is mainly being held by Benja.
 	- But the point is: after all the bonding so far, the gang had all devolved back to the first time every tribe was snatching up the gem pieces when it was first broken.
 - Raya knows she can't fight them all, so she takes Heart's gem piece and dives off the bridge.
-Benja looks on, like he did when he sacrificed himself for her.
+Benja looks on, like he did many years ago when he sacrificed himself for her.
 - The gang to go on their way with their own gem piece… but Boun and Little Noi have no one to go back to.
 Benja and Tong's heartstrings get tugged.
 Benja rallies the gang to go to Fang.
 Like Raya scoffed, if they can somehow get Fang's cooperation (through Benja's revival), then Raya has no reason not to restore all Kumandra.

 So in this rewrite, Raya goes rogue, not Naamari.
 Benja organizes a three-way meeting between the gang, Naamari, and Raya.
 Raya, fully leaning into the willingness to betray, is instead the one who springs up the surprise crossbow.
 Naamari intervenes out of distrust, and this gets Sisu killed.

 Waters fail, the Druun rise.
 Benja gets petrified again but this time from saving Naamari.
-Raya causes Virana to get petrified while she scrambles for the gem pieces to revive Benja.
-She gets the four gem pieces as she did before, but the gem doesn't work because Sisu is dead.
+Raya causes Virana to get petrified while Raya scrambles for the gem pieces to revive Benja.
+She gets the four gem pieces as she did before, but the four-gems don't work because Sisu is dead.
 This petrification is permanent.
 Their parents are gone.
 So, they fight it out like they did in the original.

 UGH I love rewriting